 What is the Advertising Regulatory Board?

-At the end of September, the Advertising Standards Authority of South Africa (ASA) was ordered to close its doors and liquidation proceedings were started.
-The industry refuses to sit by and allow self-regulation to die and has immediately started a new entity called the Advertising Regulatory Body.
+At the end of September 2018, the Advertising Standards Authority of South Africa (ASA) was ordered to close its doors and liquidation proceedings were started.
+The industry refused to sit by and allow self-regulation to die and immediately launched a new entity called the Advertising Regulatory Body.

 Is the ARB binding on broadcasters?